-Community members interested in identifying the next deep and intermediate-depth drilling sites in Greenland and Antarctica (using the DISC Drill or Intermediate Depth Drill) are invited to participate in a short meeting to identify community consensus on the target sites and dates at the upcoming IDPO Community Workshop on Ice Coring at U.C.
+Community members interested in identifying the next deep and intermediate-depth drilling sites in Greenland and Antarctica (using the DISC Drill or Intermediate Depth Drill) are invited to participate with the Ice Core Working Group in a short meeting to identify community consensus on the target sites and dates at the upcoming IDPO Community Workshop on Ice Coring at U.C.
 Irvine on February 26 & 27, 2014.
-Results of these discussions will form the basis of the drilling sites identified in the IDPO Long Range Science Plan for 2014-2024.
-IDPO can help with travel costs.
-If you are interested please send an email to Mary Albert ASAP, but preferably before Dec 20, at Icedrill@Dartmouth.edu
+Results from these discussions will form the basis of the drilling sites identified in the Long Range Science Plan for 2014-2024.
+There is no registration fee for the meeting.
+For more information, visit the WORKSHOP'S WEBSITE.

 7th International Workshop on Ice Drilling Technology

 The 7th International Workshop on Ice Drilling Technology will be held from 9-13 September 2013 at the University of Wisconsin in Madison, Wisconsin, USA.
 As more information about the workshop becomes available it will posted on the workshop's website at: http://icedrill.org/7th-international-workshop-on-ice-drilling-technology/.